Mezeporta/Erupe/README.md

    cd Erupe
    ```

-2. Create a new PostgreSQL database and install the schema:
+2. Create a PostgreSQL database and install the base schema:

    ```bash
    # Download and apply the base schema